Keio University

 Cognitive neuroscience focuses on the relationship between the "brain and mind," but this is insufficient for understanding aspects of the mind such as emotions and anxiety.
 The missing element is the "body."
 Below, I would like to take up research on emotions, which is my area of expertise, and describe why the science of the body is necessary for the brain science of the mind.

-Interoception and Subjective Emotion
+Interoception and Subjective Feelings

 Preserving the Brain Functions of the Mind